Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 Videos and impressions of the band's live impact.

-The process from enquiry, offer and booking to detail planning, technical setup and performance.
+The process from enquiry, quote and booking to detailed planning, technical setup and performance.

-Send a non-binding enquiry and discuss the right solution for your Christmas party.
+Send a no-obligation enquiry and discuss the right solution for your Christmas party.

 Frequently asked questions about music for Christmas parties